y-akbal/Julia_garbage/README.md

 # some_julia_functions
-Will give here some handy-dandy julia functions that I refer sometimes
+Will give here some handy-dandy julia functions that I refer sometimes!